 There is also one other way of looking at this division.
 Most projects that are hosted on-premises at their development stages are eventually moved to the cloud.
 And if those projects use the cloud just for data storage and they do not use Cloud Platform services, like AWS, are they considered cloud or on-premises?

 Cloud computing vs. on-premise: key differences

 Whereas one business opts for a cloud-based solution, another one can benefit from on-premises.
 The primary factor for each business is data security and both options have their pros and cons.
 In terms of investments, it is arguable since installation and maintenance of an on-premises environment may cost more in the beginning; however, in the long run, it can win over cloud-based costs if scaling your business is not your number one target.
-There are a set of criteria we compiled for your consideration before defining which option will best suit your business.
+There is a set of criteria we compiled in this table for your consideration before defining which option will best suit your business.

 |Costs||1.
 High upfront costs.|